-ADAM'S Hand goal is to potentiate the user providing him many information gathered from his surroundings and enhancing his connection with the environment he lives in, using technologies such as Wi-fi, Bluetooth and so on.
+ADAM'S Hand goal is to potentiate the user providing him many info gathered from his surroundings and enhancing his connection with the environment, using technologies such as Wi-fi, Bluetooth and so on.
 IoT and home automation are actually at the user fingertips.

 Classic industrial processes and innovative 3D printing technologies allow for a never-seen customization of the device.
-Adam's Hand is designed in a modular way so that it can adapt to different amputation level: a single device to fulfill each user needs.
+Adam's Hand is designed in a modular way to adapt to different amputation levels: a single device to fulfill each user needs.
 The plug&play modules, easily connectable, can be purchased separately.

 Adam’s Hand recognizes user gestures and evaluates the strength required to actuate them through an algorithm that uses rectified and filtered EMG and 9-axis IMU signals gathered with Myo armband.
 These data are then given as input to a machine learning algorithm that is initialized through a training phase performed at the system start, in order to better adapt the device functioning to each user.